If you need support (safety first)

 Safety Advisory

-If you live in an environment where LGBTQIAP+ identities are heavily stigmatised, please consider the following precautions:
+If you live in a community or household where LGBTQIAP+ identities are heavily stigmatised, please consider the following precautions:

 • Use encrypted communication whenever possible (e.g., Signal, WhatsApp with disappearing messages).